Constitution and Bylaws

 - Preside at and conduct all committee meetings as required on a regular basis with a planned agenda.

 - Be acquainted with the constitution and rules of order established by the Executive Committee.
-Follow the mission and codes of the Student Life Office.
+Follow the mission, codes and policies of Moraine Valley, the Student Life Office, and this constitution.

-- Attend a majority of SGA sponsored on-campus activities.
+- Attend a majority of SGA sponsored activities and events.

 - Maintain communications with Student Life and the student body.